oneapi-src/oneAPI-samples/DirectProgramming/Fortran/guided_matrix_mul_OpenMP/README.md

 Note that when `-xhost` (`/Qxhost`) is used, the compiler optimizes the CPU portion of the code for the processor used to compile.
 In this sample, that includes the initialization of the arrays and the serial computation of the matrix multiply that is used to validate the results.
 Setting OMP_NUM_THREADS has no impact in a TARGET region.

-## Determine If the Compute Kernel Offloaded
+### Determine If the Compute Kernel Offloaded to GPU

-There are (at least) two ways to determine if the compute kernel offloaded.
+There are (at least) two methods to determine if the compute kernel offloaded.

-### Use LIBOMPTARGET_PLUGIN_PROFILE to Confirm Kernel Offload
+**Method One: Use LIBOMPTARGET_PLUGIN_PROFILE to Confirm Kernel Offload**

 You can set the `LIBOMPTARGET_PLUGIN_PROFILE` environment variable to confirm that the application ran on the device.
 After setting the variable, a table with offload information will be printed when you run the sample code.
 Some profile information is also printed.